 At Stockton House you have so many options in terms of where you can hold your wedding ceremony.
 Of course, particular spaces lend themselves better to different seasons but the choice is all yours and whichever season you choose to get married in we’ll make sure it’s a day to remember!

-We have a purpose-built secret walled garden dining room with orangery windows – but don’t worry, this room will be warm and cosy with state of the art heating, lighting and sound systems.
+We have a purpose-built secret walled garden dining room with orangery windows – but don’t worry, this room will be warm and cosy with state of the art heating and lighting systems.
 The beautiful, bold orangery windows will bring an element of the beautiful winter views and Shropshire scenery from outdoors into the dining room for you and your guests to enjoy.
 Imagine the dining room full of beautiful green foliage, twinkling fairy lights, dancing candles and lanterns everywhere – it’ll be like your very own winter wonderland!

 Of course, we also have the stunning Victorian Turning House.
 Imagine beautiful white, crisp snow across the lawns at Stockton House, and a rich and warm floral arrangement around the archway of the Victorian Turning House.
 Your guests could grab a warm blanket before taking their seats on the lawn with a glass of mulled wine, cider or gin in hand!
 Experiment with the season…you might want to have a lovely fire on the lawns as you exchange your vows to give you and your guests that little bit of extra warmth!
 An outdoor ceremony in the winter months isn’t for everyone, as you can’t guarantee the weather but it’s certainly an option here at Stockton – but there’s plenty of back-up options if you change your mind on the day!